System Design Space

 UML becomes useful not when a team tries to capture the whole system at once, but when it needs to make a difficult architectural idea clear and precise.
 This chapter is about turning diagrams into a language for discussion instead of a bureaucratic artifact.

-It is most helpful when notation is chosen to match the question: use case for roles and scenarios, sequence for time-based interactions, deployment for placement, and class or component diagrams for structure.
-The discussion of modeling levels M0-M3 adds another useful guardrail by keeping the real world, the model, and the notation rules separate.
+It is most useful when notation is chosen to match the question: use case for roles and goals, sequence for time-based interactions, deployment for placement, and class or component diagrams for structure.
+The discussion of modeling levels M0-M3 adds another guardrail by keeping the real world, the model, and the notation rules separate.

-In design reviews and architecture discussions, the chapter helps you show boundaries, scenarios, dependencies, and bottlenecks at exactly the depth the audience needs.
+In architecture discussions, the chapter helps you show boundaries, scenarios, dependencies, and bottlenecks at exactly the depth the audience needs.
 It is a good antidote to long explanations with no supporting diagram.

 Practical value of this chapter